Lampedusa: Climate

 Lampedusa has a subtropical semi-arid climate (Köppen: BSh) characterized by very warm, almost rainless and humid summers, very mild and frost-free winters, a powerful seasonal lag and a small diurnal temperature range.
-The constant sea breezes, moderate the daytime summer temperatures.
-Lampedusa (along with coastal Pantelleria and Malta) is one of the very few areas along the Mediterranean Sea coast, which have never recorded frost.
+The constant sea breezes moderate the daytime summer temperatures.
+Lampedusa (along with coastal Pantelleria, Kasos, Karpathos, Kastellorizo and coastal Malta) is one of the very few areas along the Mediterranean Sea coast, which have never recorded frost.
+The lowest temperature ever recorded in Lampedusa was 2.2 °C on 1 February 1999.

 Wildlife

 The fauna and flora of Lampedusa are similar to those of North Africa, with a few pelagic endemic species.
 The Isola dei Conigli (literally "Rabbit Island"), close to the south coast of Lampedusa, is one of the last remaining egg-laying sites in Italy for the loggerhead sea turtle, which is endangered throughout the Mediterranean.
 The beach and the neighbouring island are part of a nature reserve: here the singer-songwriter Domenico Modugno spent his vacations, and died in 1994.
 Next to Parise Cape is a small beach accessible only by sea, through a low grotto.
 Other species living along the island's coast include mantas and smaller cetaceans such as dolphins and Risso's dolphins.
-Waters nearby Lampedusa are the only area in the Mediterranean with sightings of pregnant great white sharks and newly born individuals.
+Waters near Lampedusa are the only area in the Mediterranean with sightings of pregnant great white sharks and newly born individuals.
 Recent studies revealed that the waters of Lampedusa are a wintering feeding ground for the Mediterranean group of fin whales.
-Humpback whale, a species used to be considered as a vagrant species in to the Mediterranean basin, has been seen around the island in recent years.
+Humpback whale, a species formerly considered as a vagrant species in the Mediterranean basin, has been seen around the island in recent years.

 Along with Linosa, Lampedusa once was a stronghold for endangered Mediterranean monk seals until the 1950s, and they are likely to be currently extirpated from the island.
 However, monk seals were sighted along Lampedusa in 2020.